 About This Interview

-John Forsythe (1918-2010) was interviewed for two-and-a-half hours in Los Olivos, CA. During his interview, Mr. Forsythe spoke of his extensive live television work and his series role as Bentley Gregg on Bachelor Father.
-He then chronicled his work on two other series, The John Forsythe Show and To Rome with Love, as well as numerous made-for-television movie roles.
-He also spoke about his voice-only role as Charlie on Charlie's Angels and his role as Blake Carrington, the patriarch of the popular long-running series, Dynasty, opposite actresses Linda Evans and Joan Collins.
-The interview was conducted by Don Carleton on July 24, 2000.
+In his two-and-a-half hour Archive interview, John Forsythe (1918-2010) speaks of his extensive live television work and his series role as Bentley Gregg on Bachelor Father.
+He then chronicles his work on two other series, The John Forsythe Show and To Rome with Love, as well as numerous made-for-television movie roles.
+He also discusses his voice-only role as Charlie on Charlie's Angels and his role as Blake Carrington, the patriarch of the popular long-running series, Dynasty, opposite actresses Linda Evans and Joan Collins.
+Don Carleton conducted the interview in Los Olivos, CA on July 24, 2000.

 With his tanned, handsome mein, silver hair and urbane style, John Forsythe has been a recognizable television personality associated with suavity and upper-class elegance since the 1950s.
 He has made his mark chiefly in debonair paternal parts in several long-running television series.
 The actor's distinctive voice and precise diction have also served him well, particularly in parts where the actor was never seen on screen, as in the 1970s Aaron Spelling hit Charlie's Angels, in which Forsythe voiced the role of Charlie Townsend, the eponymous employer of a trio of female detectives.